Trending Topics

 While I agree with this model as a conceptual strategy for combat, and while we need to be prepared to use reasonable force up to and including deadly force at a moment’s notice, we would all prefer to “talk” suspects into compliance whenever possible.
 According to the International Association of Chiefs of Police, 2 approximately 99.96 percent of the time we are successful in doing so.
 Perhaps a more global view therefore, would be to view our job as “managing” the opponent’s OODA loop when practicable.
 In fact, this is exactly what SWAT teams do during critical incidents; and the vast majority of such events are resolved peacefully using the Time - Talk - Tear Gas strategies that ensure the safety of both suspects and officers.

 In order for a suspect to voluntarily comply with our commands and surrender to an arrest he needs the requisite time to perceive, decide, and respond.
-Acknowledging this, I would like to review a video that is in the public domain and analyze it from this perspective.
+Acknowledging this, I would like to review a video that was in the public domain, but is no longer available, and analyze it from this perspective.
 This exercise is not meant as an analysis of the reasonableness of the involved officer’s actions as that would be inappropriate without knowing the totality of the circumstances, but rather as an exercise in understanding the human factors involved; and to consider a point or two about tactical deployment and training considerations.

 Using a frame-by-frame analysis, we can determine with a fair degree of certainty the timing of the encounter.
 Remember, this is not a discussion of the reasonableness of the force application.
 The viewer cannot see everything that the officer sees.
 The viewer has a two-dimensional plane of reference of a three-dimensional world.
 The important facial features of the suspect are not available to the reviewer, nor is there any sound which may depict verbal expressions on the part of the suspect or the officer.
 We also don’t know the suspect’s actions or if he ignored or resisted commands of the officer prior to entering the store.
 I am simply reviewing the human factors involved with the intent to gain a better understanding of motion, reaction time, and decision making.
 We can then use that information to discuss officer safety practices.